helidon-io/helidon/docs/se/json/schema.md

 1. Schema defining annotation.
 Without this annotation the class/record will not be processed as a JSON schema
 <!--@mdc :: -->

-`pom.xml` to enable annotation processors that generate the necessary code:
+In addition, the following section must be added to the `build` of the Maven `pom.xml` to enable annotation processors that generate the necessary code:

 ```xml [pom.xml]